Tagging a jet from a dark sector with Jet-substructures at colliders: Benchmark scenarios for dark QCD models

 \item Dark glue-ball.

-If all the dark quarks are much heavier compared to the confinement scale of $SU(N)_d$ ($m_{q'}\gg \Lambda_d$), the lightest dark hadron will be made of dark gluon.
+If all the dark quarks are much heavier than the confinement scale of $SU(N)_d$ ($m_{q'}\gg \Lambda_d$), the lightest dark hadron will be made of dark gluon.
 Thus one can call this dark hadron as a dark glue-ball.
-As a dark gluon and SM gluon belong to different gauge group, the decay of dark glue-ball is loop-induced by a heavy particles which have a charge under both gauge groups.
-Thus the lifetime of dark glueball will be quite long in general.
+As a dark gluon and SM gluon belong to different gauge group, the decay of dark glue-ball is loop-induced by a heavy particles which have charges of both gauge groups.
+Thus the lifetime of dark glueball will be quite long.
 We will not discuss this scenario in this work. \end{itemize}

-We have discussed various model settings and parameter choices for most of dark hadrons in a dark jet to decay into SM particles promptly.
-As we mentioned before, methods based on displaced vertex or missing energy will lose search sensitivities in these cases.
-In Tab.\,I we list four benchmark settings of the dark sector, with different spectrum, confinement scale, and decay modes.
+Based on above discussion, we only consider dark meson $\pi_d$ and $\rho_d$ in our simulation, and we let all the dark mesons decay promptly in event generator.
+Detailed benchmark setting are listed in Tab.~\ref{Models}.
+In order to cover the diversity of dark QCD models, we consider different confinement scale, spectrum, and decay channels.
 Due to the non-perturbative nature of a QCD-like theory, some of those parameters need to be given by hands.
-And the guiding principle is to contain various features that a dark jet could have.
-Based on above arguments we consider all of the dark hadrons in Tab.\,I decay promptly.
+In Tab.~\ref{Models}, constituent quark mass $\tilde{m}_{q'}$ is used to estimate dark hadron spectrum.
+And for simplicity, we assume $\pi_d$ and $\rho_d$ composed by different flavor dark quarks have identical mass and decay channel.
 In next section we will show how one can utilize jet sub-structure variables to distinguish a dark jet from SM QCD jets.